Rent safe and private dog parks hosted by locals

 Remember your dog doesn’t do things to “spite” you

 Old-school dog trainers used to think that our canine companions were constantly trying to be in charge of our homes and “dominate” their surroundings.
-As research has evolved, we’ve learned that’s not true — in fact, the vast majority of “bad” behavior in our pets comes from simple confusion or fear.
+As research has evolved, we’ve learned that’s not true.
+In fact, the vast majority of “bad” behavior in our pets comes from simple confusion or fear.

 Your dog doesn’t experience the world like you do.
 They don’t have an automatic understanding of human society and social norms.
 They’re doing their best to function in a modern environment that can be confusing and at odds with their deeply ingrained natural instincts.
 In short: Try to show your dog empathy!
 This is especially important if they’re struggling with a specific behavioral problem.